ichizhov/ExtensibleCommands/Docs/Section4.md

 var conditionalCommand = new ConditionalCommand(() => flag, trueCommand, falseCommand, "Conditional");
 ```

-Note that ConditionalCommand class is derived directly from Command class, and not from DecoratorCommand class, because it does not have a Core command.
+Note that ConditionalCommand class is derived directly from the Command class, and not from DecoratorCommand class because it does not have a Core command.

 ![Figure 9](Figures/Figure9.png)

 Figure 9.
 Conditional command flowchart.

 ## 4.5.
 DecoratorCommand.

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/DecoratorCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/DecoratorCommand.java)

 All decorator commands have a Core command that is always executed, and then optionally one or more commands that can be executed before or after the Core command depending on the specific conditions.
-This construct allows creation of control flow scenarios covering many important use cases.
+This construct allows the creation of control flow scenarios covering many important use cases.
 All decorator command objects have a property called CoreCommand.
 DecoratorCommand is an abstract class and cannot be instantiated.

 ## 4.6.
 RetryCommand.

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/RetryCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/RetryCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/RetryCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/RetryCommandTest.java)